 I hate to break this one to you, but it’s important to know this now so that you don’t feel alone and like a failure when the shine starts to wear off.

 You’ll get into all kinds of arguments that escalate too quickly and leave you exhausted and wondering what you were even disagreeing about in the first place.
 Silly arguments about how to stack the plates in the dishwasher, whether or not something was a waste of money, who’s more tired, which film to watch, where to spend Christmas, whether you should go out that evening, how late to stay at work.
-Significant arguments that reveal wounds that need healing.
+Arguments that reveal wounds that still need healing.
 There will be disappointments, and you’ll both feel misunderstood, rejected, hurt, and even unloved sometimes.
-You’ll have to fight to break bad habits, and to create good ones.
+You’ll have to fight to break bad habits, and to create new, better ones.